Warhorze/python-poetry-docker-example/README.md

 You can stop the build at specific stages with the `--target` option:

-        docker build --tag poetry-project --file docker/Dockerfile . --target <stage>
+        docker build --tag poetry-project --file docker/Dockerfile . --target development

-For example we wanted to stop at the **test** stage:

-        docker build --tag poetry-project --file docker/Dockerfile --target test .

-We could then get a shell inside the container with:

-        docker run -it poetry-project:latest bash

-If you do not specify a target the resulting image will be the last image defined which in our case is the 'production' image.
+If you want to deploy the application:
         docker run -p 8000:8000 --tag poetry-project

+### Development
+If you wantt to run the pipeline locally:
+        poetry run python backend/pipeline.py --model_id whisper-small --user_id 2

+if you want to start the api locally:
+        poetry run uvicorn app.main:app --reload

+If you want to test the api locally:
+    curl -X POST http://localhost:8000/evaluate -H "Content-Type: application/json" -d @test_payload.json